ATEX-Produktlinie

 Content

-The ATEX directive applies to explosion-proof, electrical and mechanical devices, components and protective systems.
-Only these may be used in potentially explosive atmospheres since 1 July 2003.
-In Germany, the Explosion Protection Product Ordinance transposed the EU directive into national law.
+In addition, the ATEX directive applies to explosion-protected electrical and mechanical systems, components and protective systems.
+Since July 1, 2003, only these may be used in potentially explosive atmospheres.
+In Germany, the EU Directive was implemented into national law by the Explosion Protection Products Regulation (11th ProdSV).

 Primary explosion protection: Avoid explosive atmospheres